Unlock Savings: Expert Tips for Negotiating Your Salesforce Renewal

 Unlock Savings Expert Tips for Negotiating Your Salesforce Renewal

 Unlocking savings in your Salesforce renewal starts with strategic negotiation.
-Overpaying is common without a plan.
+Overpaying is common without a plan; in fact, organizations can cut software costs by an impressive 30% with the right license optimization strategy.

 • Analyze your usage to eliminate waste.